mughalhsm/cli-password-manager-via-aws/README.md

 The passwords are stored in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).

-Accessing your AWS account (with your Access Key Id and Secret Key) will be considered sufficient authorisation to retrieve the passwords.
+Accessing your AWS account (with your Access Key Id and Secret Key) is considered sufficient authorisation to retrieve the passwords.

 The application allows you to:
  - store a user id and password as a secret in `secretsmanager`